corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/node-docker-deployments.md

         corda/corda-zulu-java1.8-4.8:latest
 ```

-There is a new mount `/home/user/sharedFolder/node-infos:/opt/corda/additional-node-infos` which is used to hold the `nodeInfo` of all the nodes within the network.
+The mount `/home/user/sharedFolder/node-infos:/opt/corda/additional-node-infos` is used to hold the `nodeInfo` of all the nodes within the network.
 As the node within the container starts up, it will place its own nodeInfo into this directory.
 This will allow other nodes also using this folder to see this new node.